discretize/discretize-guides/builds/elementalist/power-sword-weaver/index.md

 **66%**
 - Start in <Skill id="5494"/>/<Skill id="5494"/> and do your burst in the middle.
 - Blast your fire field for might in the middle.
-- Use <Effect name="Hypernovalaunch"/> to go to the corner.
+- Use <SpecialActionKey name="hypernovalaunch"/> to go to the corner.
 - Use <Skill id="5737"/> if it's off cd, else use <Skill id="5736"/> and DPS.

 **33%**
 - Start in <Skill id="5494"/>/<Skill id="5494"/> and do your burst in the middle.
 - Blast your fire field for might in the middle.
-- Use <Effect name="Hypernovalaunch"/> to go to the corner.
+- Use <SpecialActionKey name="hypernovalaunch"/> to go to the corner.
 - Use <Skill id="5737"/> and do big deeps.

 **Tryhard/Static**